GospelSounders/adventhymnals/content/03.church-hymnal/04.201-300/10.291-300/08.Hark,-My-Soul!-It-Is-the-Lord/docs.md

 ---
+title: |
+    298. Hark, My Soul!
+It Is the Lord - Church Hymnal 1941
+metadata:
+    description: |
-title: 298.
+        Church Hymnal 1941 298.
 Hark, My Soul!
-It Is the Lord
-metadata:
-    description:
+It Is the Lord.
+Hark, my soul! it is the Lord;  'Tis thy Saviour, hear His word;  Jesus speaks, and speaks to thee,  "Say, poor sinner, lovest thou Me?"
+    keywords:  |
-    keywords: Church Hymnal, Hark, My Soul!
-It Is the Lord, Hark, my soul! it is the Lord,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Hark, My Soul!
+It Is the Lord, Hark, my soul! it is the Lord.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 298. HARK, MY SOUL!
 IT IS THE LORD
+####  Church Hymnal 1941,

 ```txt
 1.